LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.00_manual.md

 **Banjo-Kazooie** <br>
 **1080° Snowboarding**

-The GameShark Pro comes preloaded with keycodes for ail of these games, but these key codes must be activated BEFORE you use the GameShark Pro with one of these titles.
+The GameShark Pro comes preloaded with keycodes for all of these games, but these key codes must be activated BEFORE you use the GameShark Pro with one of these titles.
 Since these games will not work with the GameShark Pro until the key code has been activated, you must first insert another game cartridge into the GameShark Pro in order to access the menu screen, and then activate that game's key code.

 #### ACTIVATING A KEY CODE